drivendataorg/zamba/docs/docs/configurations.md

 #### `dry_run (bool, optional)`

-Specifying `True` is useful for trying out model implementations more quickly by running only a single batch of inference.
+Specifying `True` is useful for ensuring a model implementation or configuration works properly by running only a single batch of inference.
 Defaults to `False`

 #### `proba_threshold (float between 0 and 1, optional)`